John Mulvany: Early life and training

 Mulvany was born in Moynalty, Meath, Ireland c.
 1844 to tenant farmers, Francis Lee and Thomas Mulvany.
-When he immigrated to New York City in 1851 at the age of 12, he was old enough to have witnessed and grasped the horrors of the Irish Famine.
+When he immigrated to New York City in 1851 as a stowaway at the age of 12, he was old enough to have witnessed and grasped the horrors of the Irish Famine.
 He worked as a tow boy on the Erie Canal and came to the attention of Professor Juan B. Wandesforde at the National Academy of Design in New York City.
 In 1859 Mulvany enrolled in classes there before going to Washington, D.C. to work for Mathew Brady by 1863.

 Mulvany never served in the army but may have worked as a sketch artist for a Chicago newspaper.
 Mulvany's later Civil War paintings were praised for their realism - paintings such as Sheridan’s Ride at Winchester, 1896 McPherson and Revenge, 1889, Battle of Shiloh and The Death of General Mulligan.